 As if wed expect anything else.

+2011 is clearly going to be another exciting year.
+I can guarantee there will be more exciting news to come in our next blog.
 In the meantime stay tuned in to PM.com and our twitter for more updates.